 If you don’t have a backyard, write five science words (scale, flipper, fossil, oil, air) on index cards and hide them around the house (the only condition: he can never stop moving, so even if he needs to think, he needs to keep jogging in place).
 Movement is the best medicine for crankiness because it helps the body release natural happiness endorphins.

 The point is that you don’t waste time going against the flow.
 Let the energy of the house be your guide and be prepared for each contingency.
-Keep staples in a pantry for a quick meal if you need extra time on certain days, playdough and a box of special toys if you need to distract your toddler, or an extra special workbook (aka themed activity book) for your kindergartner (my son just got Halloween the last time school wasn’t happening the “right” way).
+Keep staples in a pantry for a quick meal if you need extra time on certain days, playdough and a box of special toys if you need to distract your toddler, or an extra special workbook (aka themed activity book) for your kindergartner (we used Halloween-themed activity books the last time school wasn’t happening the “right” way in my home).

 Just One Thing